data-mechanics/course-2016-fal-proj/jas91_smaf91/report.md

 Given the [Food Establishment Inspections] dataset and the [Yelp Academic Dataset] we want to determine if there exists a correlation between the average ratings given by the users of Yelp and the penalty score given by the inspectors.
 These results could be used in the future to determine whether the reviews can be used to predict if a given restaurant might fail a future inspection.

 First, is important to define the *penalty score* of a restaurant.
-Let *b* be a business in the Food Establishment Inspections dataset, inspected at a time *t*, then the penalty score of *b* is defined as follows:
+Let *b* be a business in the Food Establishment Inspections dataset, then the penalty score of *b* is defined as follows:

 penalty<sub>b</sub> = minor<sub>b</sub> + major<sub>b</sub> + severe<sub>b</sub>